 Sodium Nitrate – keeps meat red.
 Has carcinogenic properties once it enters the digestive system.

 Sodium Sulphite – attributed to asthma, headaches, breathing problems.
-According to the FDA, 1 in 100 people are sensitive to sulphites.
+According to the FDA, 1 in 100 people are sensitive to sulfites.

 And, I get it.
 You can’t be perfect and avoid everything all the time.
 It’s almost impossible to be an informed consumer these days.
 But, at the least, this can help.
 So step up your kitchen game and get to know your essentials to help make cooking and meal prep a breeze.

 Christine is a Women’s Physique Competitor of 6 years.
-She has roots in Wisconsin and currently resides in Colorado where you can find her hard at work in the Orthopedics Department at UCHealth.
+She lives in Colorado and works in the Orthopedics Department at UCHealth.

-She is an avid “14er” summiting the peaks of the Southern Rocky Mountain Front Range in her spare time.
-She has her sights on completing all of Colorado’s 14ers (the mountain peaks above 14,000 feet of which there are 58) in the next two years.
+Christine is an avid “14er” summiting the peaks of the Southern Rocky Mountain Front Range in her spare time.
 A strong advocate for women’s health, she is also a personal trainer with a special interest in pediatric and women’s fitness, nutrition, and bodybuilding.
-Christine attributes much of her success to having built a strong foundation of knowledge from her peers, mentors, and experts; as well as her fellow athletes.

 More articles you may enjoy…